Have a Question About the BreachLock Cloud Platform? Enter it below.

 6. Data Storage Encryption

-As per the provisions of HIPAA, stored data must be encrypted irrespective of whether data is stored as backup data, or cache/temp files, etc. Depending on the amount of data and its value in business continuity management, appropriate data encryption algorithm should be used.
+As per the provisions of HIPAA, stored data must be encrypted irrespective of whether data is stored as backup data, or cache/temp files, etc. Depending on the amount of data and its value in business continuity management, an appropriate data encryption algorithm should be used.
 AES, MD5, etc. are some of the algorithms that are used to encrypt the stored data.

 7. Data Transport Encryption